chromiumembedded/cef/tools/distrib/linux/README.redistrib.txt

   * devtools_resources.pak
     This file contains non-localized resources required for Chrome Developer Tools.
 Without this file Chrome Developer Tools will not function.

+* Widevine CDM support.
+  * libwidevinecdmadapter.so
+    Without this file playback of Widevine projected content will not function.
+    See the CefRegisterWidevineCdm() function in cef_web_plugin.h for usage.